Holomorphic Path Integrals in Tangent Space for Flat Manifolds: Discussion

 \section{Discussion}

-Recently, the research on flat Riemannian manifolds has shown many developments \cite{ellis71,levin02,levin98,levin98_2,levin98_3,miatellopodesta06,miatellorossetti09}.
+Recently, the research on f\/lat Riemannian manifolds has shown many developments \cite{miatellopodesta06,miatellorossetti09,ellis71,levin02,levin98,levin98_2,levin98_3}.
 For instance, a quantization scheme for {\em euclidean space forms} based on path integrals is developed in \cite{capobiancoreartes2}.

-In the present paper we make a different proposal to the quantization of flat manifolds.
+In the present paper we make a dif\/ferent and original proposal to the quantization of f\/lat manifolds.
 It is interesting to note that it shares some results (such as the reproducing kernel) with the scheme studied in \cite{capobiancoreartes2}.

-Here we study the holomorphic quantization of a quantum state whose configuration space is a flat Riemannian manifold.
+Here we study the holomorphic quantization of a quantum state whose configuration space is a f\/lat Riemannian manifold.
 The Hilbert spaces are obtained using the exponential map.
-To define the scalar product in this Hilbert space we make use of the exponential map, which allows us to peform an integration in the tangent space of the cotangent.
+To def\/ine the scalar product in this Hilbert space we make use of the exponential map, which allows us to perform an integration in the tangent space of the cotangent.
 Also the Feynman integral is developed via the exponential map.
 The existence of a reproducing kernel allows us to study the temporal evolution of the quantum wave function.
 As an advantage, the calculations are simpler.
-In \cite{schulman}, for example, the author studies the Feynman integral in non-simply connected configuration spaces and the obtained Green function must be corrected in order to include all the paths.
-Finally, in the case of $S^1$, the method proposed in this paper naturally takes into account all the paths.
+In \cite{schulman}, for example, the author studies the Feynman integral in non-simply connected conf\/iguration spaces and the obtained Green function must be corrected in order to include all the paths.
+In the case of $S^1$, the method proposed in our paper naturally takes into account all the paths.

+Finally, in the last section we apply our quantization method to the case when the conf\/iguration space is the manifold $\mathbb{R}^3/\Gamma_3$, and we show the evolution operator in (\ref{R3G3}) as a composition of inf\/initesimal evolution operators.